Craig Gordon and Craig Halkett unlikely to feature for Hearts until 2024 as Steven Naismith calls for rule change

-Craig Gordon and Craig Halkett unlikely to feature for Hearts until 2024 as Steven Naismith urges rule change
+Craig Gordon and Craig Halkett unlikely to feature for Hearts until 2024 amid manager's calls for rule change

 Hearts duo Craig Gordon and Craig Halkett are continuing to progress well in their recoveries from long-term injuries but their manager Steven Naismith says they are unlikely to play competitively until after the winter break.